pdffiller/pdffiller-php-api-client/README.md

 print_r($application);
 ```

-If you want to create a new one, you must create a new Application object with the needed information and save it by using this method `PDFfiller\OAuth2\Client\Provider\Core\Model::save($newRecord = true)`.
+If you want to create a new one, you must create a new Application object with the needed information and save it by using this method `PDFfiller\OAuth2\Client\Provider\Core\Model::save()`.
 ```
 $application = new Application($provider);